 The Mathematisch-Physikalischer Salon is a remarkably absorbing institution, and with only four rooms, it’s just the right size.
 All of the explanations are in German and English, and there are plenty of videos and opportunities to be interactive.
-The museum’s website has a lovely 360-degree panorama of the Zwinger (in English) and a video introduction to the collection (in German).
-Perhaps the collection’s greatest joy is the way that the objects manage to combine scientific inquiry and fine craftsmanship with being works of art in their own right.
+Perhaps the collection’s greatest joy is the way that the objects manage to combine scientific inquiry and fine craftsmanship so that they become works of art in their own right.

 HOW LONG HAVE YOU BEEN A GUIDE?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!